dylanhmorris/polarbayes/README.md

-# PolarBayes:
+# PolarBayes
-## a python package for tidy data-style analysis of Bayesian inference output using the polars dataframe library
+A python package for "tidy data"-style analysis of Bayesian inference output using the Polars dataframe library

-This package attempts to be a spiritual python port of Matthew Kay's excellent ``tidybayes`` package for the R/Tidyverse ecosystem.
+This package aims to be a spiritual Python port of the ``tidybayes`` package for the R/`tidyverse` ecosystem.
+It substitutes `polars` for the `tidyverse` and ArviZ `InferenceData` objects for `posterior::draws_df` objects.